PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 validation pass.
 The exporter shrank by another 183 lines.
 No model conversion or inference was run.

+Conv2D layout-candidate search, input pre-permutation, and regular/depthwise constructor inference now form one pure family in the same shape-policy owner.
+The compatibility imports continue to serve the generated pipeline and the exporter's cached channel-dimension scan without exposing ModelIR state to the policy.
+Six thousand fixed-seed outcomes match checkpoint `b32c285` exactly;
+the focused policy and architecture suites pass 126 tests, and Ruff and syntax validation pass.
+The exporter shrank by another 296 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-